 Avoid shredding leaves with a mower.
-Raking or blowing are alternatives that will keep leaves whole for the best cover and protect the insects and eggs already living there.
+Raking or blowing (electric) are alternatives that will keep leaves whole for the best cover and protect the insects and eggs already living there.

 If you decide you need to clean up the leaves and debris in spring, make sure you wait until late in the season so as not to destroy all the life you’ve worked to protect.

 Leaves have a tendency to blow in the wind, often passing through several yards on the way to their final destination.
 Let your neighbors know your yard is playing an important role in the ecosystem.

 One way to share the message is with a Xerces “Leaves the Leaves” sign.
-Visit our gift center to get your own, which comes with a complimentary year of membership to the Xerces Society and supports our work to conserve invertebrates and their habitats.
+Signs are available in our gift center in exchange for a donation.
+Each sign comes with a year membership to the Xerces Society and supports our work to conserve invertebrates and their habitats.

 Another option is to share your dedication to the cause on social media with the hashtag #LeaveTheLeaves.